JWST MIRI flight performance: The Medium-Resolution Spectrometer: MRS in-flight performance

 Using the set of WebbPSF models for a grid of MRS wavelengths, theoretical aperture correction factors are derived by increasing the size of a circular aperture and computing the encircled energy fraction versus the energy fraction outside the aperture.
 The same analysis is also run for the case where an annulus is needed to subtract the sky background from the cubes directly, illustrated in Fig.~\ref{fig:aperture_and_annulus}.
 Due to the MRS PSF wings extending out to the full MRS FOV (see bottom right panel of Fig.~\ref{fig:mrs_webbpsf}), we reintroduce the part of the PSF included in the annulus in the aperture correction factors.

 Figure~\ref{fig:apercorr_factors} shows the MRS aperture correction factors as a function of wavelength, assuming a circular aperture with a radius that grows with the measured PSF FWHM.
 Detector scattering results in an initial down-tick in the correction factors from 5 to 10~$\mu m$, after which the values gradually rise.
 For faint sources a smaller aperture radius is needed in order to minimize the contribution of the background signal.
 Similarly, the size of the aperture is limited due to the small MRS FOV.
-In the MRS spectral channel 4, at the longest wavelengths, the MRS PSF petals cover the entirety of the FOV.
-As such, for a red source the use of an annulus can negatively impact the final SNR since a significant part of the PSF present inside the annulus is subtracted.
-Dedicated `off-source' background observations can be used to mitigate this issue.
+In the MRS spectral channel 4, at the longest wavelengths, the MRS PSF petals cover the entirety of the FOV\footnote{Based on the MRS PSF model linked to the CRDS version jwst\_1082.pmap, for the default aperture radius of 2.5$\times$FWHM, at the short wavelength end, 92.5\% of the PSF is contained inside the aperture and $\sim$1\% of the PSF is contained in the annulus.
+At the long wavelength end, 91\% of the PSF is contained in the aperture and $\sim$3\% of the PSF is contained in the corresponding annulus.
+By spectro-photometrically calibrating the MRS using a point-source and the same aperture and annulus sizes, we make sure that this systematic effect is accounted for.}.
+Dedicated "off-source" background observations can be used to mitigate this issue.